NealKapadia/HackRice25/README.md

 1. **CORS errors**: Make sure the backend is running and the API URL is correct in your `.env` file
 2. **Canvas not updating**: Check the browser console for JavaScript errors
 3. **API key issues**: Ensure your Gemini API key is properly set in `.dev.vars`

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-MIT License - see LICENSE file for details

 ## 🙏 Acknowledgments